About This Listing

 Think of this as staying over at your friend's place or coming to visit a favorite aunt.
 You are only ten minutes by car from Ubud, in a peaceful "tree house" tropical atmosphere and with company when you feel like it.

 Your comfortable day bed is NOT a separate bedroom, but the spacious bed has elegantly draped mosquito netting around it for privacy.
-In fact, even your host's "bedroom" isn't enclosed with a wall, it just seems private because of the netting around her bed.
+In fact, even your host's "bedroom" isn't enclosed with a wall, it just seems private because of the netting around her bed and a floor to ceiling sarong/ curtain.

-"Sleep-Over" is available for one person (short term, 3 days minimum, one week maximum, usually) and two people sometimes (short term negotiable).
+"Sleep-Over" is available for one or two (short term, 3 days minimum, one week maximum, usually but negotiable).

 Next door one one side is a virgin bamboo field with animals grazing and a dirt path to the temple, behind is a Balinese village, with all the sounds of local living.